Iman998/persian-llm-leaderboard/README.md

 > **Note:** The `--n_rows` option is useful for quick benchmarking or debugging with a smaller sample of data.

 `run_all.sh` automatically rebuilds the leaderboard.
 If you run evaluations manually with `scripts/run_eval.py`, call `scripts/build_leaderboard.py` afterward to update `dashboard/leaderboard.csv`.
+The script also writes `leaderboard_fa.csv` and `leaderboard_en.csv` filtered by the dataset language.
 The Streamlit dashboard will also attempt to build the leaderboard automatically when results are present but the CSV is missing.

 ## 🤖 LLM Judge Evaluation